 Implement GL Codes Early: Assign General Ledger (GL) codes to each receipt as they are processed.
 This practice streamlines tax preparation and deductions by directly linking expenses to their appropriate accounts, simplifying the end-of-year accounting process.

-Digitize Receipts Promptly: Convert physical receipts to digital format using a scanner or smartphone app as soon as they are received.
+Digitize Receipts Promptly: Convert physical receipts to digital format using a receipt scanner app as soon as they are received.
 Digital receipts are easier to organize, search, and back up, reducing the risk of loss or damage.

 Regular Reconciliation: Regularly reconcile receipts with bank statements and expense reports.
 This practice helps identify discrepancies early, ensuring that all transactions are accounted for and properly documented.